boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 #### Show Tooltip

-This option allows you to toggle the visibility of tooltip in a chart.
+This option allows you to toggle the visibility of the tooltip in a chart.

 ![General Settings](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/Tooltip.png)

 #### Show Value in Tooltip

-As it is a percentage type, while you hover on the chart the values will be shown with percentages.
-If you enable this option, the value will be shown in the tooltip
+As it is a percentage type, the values will be shown with percentages when you hover over the chart.
+If you enable this option, the value will be shown in the tooltip.

 #### Chart Type and axis

-Click the `Change` button to open the `Chart Type and Axis Settings` dialog.
+To open the `Chart Type and Axis Settings` dialog, click the `Change` button.

 ![Chart Type](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/name.png)

-**Chart Type**: This allows you to switch the widget view from the current chart type to another chart type.
+**Chart Type**: This feature allows you to switch the widget view from the current chart type to a different chart type.

-**Secondary Axis**: By default, the configured field is plotted as the primary axis if you enable this option, the selected field will be plotted as the secondary axis.
+**Secondary Axis**: By default, the configured field is plotted as the primary axis.
+If you enable this option, the selected field will be plotted as the secondary axis.

 #### Enable Animation

-It animates the measure values when you toggle the `Enable Animation.`
+It animates the measure values when you toggle the `Enable Animation`.

 #### Show Value Labels

-This allows you to toggle the visibility of value labels.
+This feature allows you to switch the visibility of value labels.

 ![Show value label](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/show-value-label.png)

-If you Disable `Show Value Labels` properties, the dependent properties, which are **color**, **value label position**, **value label rotation** and **value label suffix** will be hidden.
+If you disable the `Show Value Labels` properties, the dependent properties, which are **color**, **value label position**, **value label rotation** and **value label suffix**, will be hidden.

 ![Show value label](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/show-label.png)

 #### Customize

-This allows you to customize the toggle visibility of value labels in each series.
+This feature allows you to customize the toggle visibility of value labels in each series.

 ![Show value label Customize](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/custom-valuelabel.png)